HITECHCRIME/HC_SG09_Ignorant/README.md

-mindful me has always passed it for solution with too many problems now I'm not inclined to solve them (schem) heed the meaning, spitting hate like poems just to hide it later - dime if you must, dim my words I'll be fine
+mindful me has always passed it for solution with too many problems now I'm not inclined to solve them (schem) heed the meaning, spitting h9ate like poems just to hide it later - (dime) if you must, dim my words I'll be fine

 [INTRO] 1:19